 Tuesday, 3 January 2017

-We are lucky enough to live in a country that has access to arguably some of the best places to go swimming in the world.
-And the good news is that being active in the water is one of the best forms of exercise you can do.
-Whether you are taking a dip in one of the many ocean baths along our amazing coastline, jumping into your local swimming pool or even dancing away in an aqua aerobics class at your local hydrotherapy pool; you are definitely doing yourself a favour by getting in the water.
+We are lucky enough to live in a country that has access to arguably some of the best places to go swimming in the world and the good news is that being active in the water is one of the best forms of exercise you can do.
+Whether you are taking a dip at a beach along our amazing coastline, jumping into your local swimming pool or even dancing away in an aqua aerobics class; you are definitely doing yourself a favour by getting in the water.

 What is so good about it?

 When we examine what happens to the body during exercise we see activation of muscles, movement of bones and joints and an influx of brain activity triggering systems in the body to work together to accommodate the increased workload.

 Swimming is one of those activities that particularly challenges your cardiovascular system.
 It does this by recruiting many muscle groups simultaneously, which usually results in your body working at a moderate to high level of intensity.
 Working at this moderate intensity (or between 3-4 on an intensity scale of 1-10) is the recommended level to allow for positive changes to take place in your body such as increasing fitness, stimulating weight loss or improving general heart health.

 It is also the recommended go-to activity if you have chronic joint or pain related issues that make it difficult to walk or perform land-based exercise.
 Being submerged in the water takes the load off joints and can enable someone with restrictions to meet their daily physical activity requirement, without large flare ups of pain symptoms.